kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_0_project_setup/README.md

 ## Jupyter notebook analysis
 - The `data_exploration.ipynb` is used to quickly explore the dataset.
 - Some more EDA could have been done here to be honest.
 I will leave it for the future.
 ***

-## Lintering your code
-- Start black on MacOS with: `brew services start black`.
-This will automatically reformat the code for you.
-- Use `flake8 name_of_your_python_script.py` to have see if any suggestion about code formatting is printed on screen.
-***

 ## Loading the data - `data.py`